abhchand/react-select-or-create/README.md

 - If you have an issue or feature request, please [open an issue here](https://github.com/abhchand/react-select-or-create/issues/new).

 - Contribution is encouraged!
-Please open an issue to suggest a new feature and confirm that it will be accepted before filing a pull request.
+But please open an issue first to suggest a new feature and confirm that it will be accepted before filing a pull request.

 # Changelog